 Objective of assessment

-In the middle of the course (after the 5th week), attendees can take a written test (which will be corrected and discussed in the classroom with self-evaluation), aimed at evaluating students' knowledge on the introductory parts of the programme (delivered in the first 5 weeks of classes) and the corresponding bibliography.
+In the middle of the course (after the 5th week), attendee students can take a written test (which will be corrected and discussed within the class with self-evaluation), aimed at evaluating students' knowledge on the introductory parts of the programme (it will deal with the first 5 weeks of classes) and the corresponding bibliography.

-The intermediate written exam will be structured into sections related to the main themes of the first part of course; the preparation of the exam will be supported by learning materials which will be prepared ad hoc.
+The intermediate written exam will be structured according to groups of questions related to the main themes of the first part of course; the preparation of the exam will be supported by learning materials which will be prepared ad hoc.
 The evaluation is expressed in 30/30.
 The written exam will be subject to an evaluation which the student will integrate with the oral exam.

-For attendees the oral exam will deal with a discussion revolving around the written test and will assess:
+For attendees the oral exam will deal with the development of issues related to the written test and will assess:

 - depth and extent of acquired knowledge